Didcot and surrounding area infrastructure improvements

 Enabling works have started on the Clifton Hampden Bypass and Didcot to Culham River Crossing sections.

-The enabling works scheduled for completion between Autumn and Winter 2025 include:
+The enabling works scheduled for completion between Autumn 2025 and Spring 2026 include:

 - Erection of temporary fencing, including tree protection measures